amjcyber/pwnlook/README.md

 .\ILMerge.exe /target:pwnlook481.exe /out:pwnlook.exe pwnlook481.exe Newtonsoft.Json.dll
 ```

-### How it works
+## How it works
 `pwnlook` communicates with Outlook via COM.
 By using the [Redemption library](https://www.dimastr.com/redemption/home.htm) it can gather all kind of information without triggering any alert to the user, even if you read an unread email the email will keep as unread for the user.

 The tool comes with some limitations that are related with the, most likely, possibility of dealing with very big OST files.
 Thats why, for example, I didn't implement an option to "list all emails".

 The `Redemption64.dll` must be in the same path as the `pwnlook.exe`.
-There is no need to register the DLL ([Registry free COM](https://www.dimastr.com/redemption/security.htm#redemptionloader)) so you can run it on behalf of any user, even if it is no Local Admin.
+There is no need to register the DLL ([Registry free COM](https://www.dimastr.com/redemption/security.htm#redemptionloader)) so you can run it on behalf of any user, even if it isn't Local Admin.

 ```powershell
 .\pwnlook.exe --help